 August 16, 2020 – It’s the date when Manisha Koirala celebrates a milestone birthday.
 Well, if the actor turns 50 today, my virtual love affair with her turns 25, this year.
-As duly mentioned in the About Me section, it is Manisha Koirala’s Bombay which turned me into a cinephile.
+As duly mentioned in the About Me section, it is Manisha Koirala’s Bombay that turned me into a cinephile.
 Over the years, my love and admiration for this phenomenal superstar actor have only grown leaps and bounds.

 Today, I bring to you 50 reasons that would be enough to fall in love with Manisha Koirala, if you already aren’t.
 Here we go: